nulib-ds/dsgn-106/4-teamwork-in-design-thinking-and-communication/chapter-4-all.md

 # Teamwork in Design Thinking and Communication
-  Composed by Kiki Zissimopoulos and Michele N. Zugnoni
+_Kiki Zissimopoulos and Michele N. Zugnoni_

-  (Both authors contributed equally to this work.)

 *With special thanks to Lisa Del Torto for conducting interviews*

-Ver.
-23 Aug 2020

 ![](photos/1.png)